Table of Contents

 What is Abdominal Pain?

 Pain anywhere in the abdomen area, between the ribs and the pelvis, is referred to as abdominal pain.
-Although we frequently associate stomach pain or “stomach ache” with abdominal pain, other organs besides the stomach can also be the source of your discomfort.
+Although we frequently associate stomach pain or “stomach ache” with Abdominal distress, other organs besides the stomach can also be the source of your discomfort.

 Pain in the abdomen can be subtle, sporadic, acute, achy, or crampy.
 Painful cramps can be caused by constipation, diarrhea, bloating, and flatulence.
 Among females, reproductive issues, miscarriages, or menstruation can also cause this pain.
 Severe abdominal discomfort can also result from bacterial, viral, or parasitic illnesses affecting the intestines and stomach.